Home » Congratulations

 Once they are cut remember to cut off just 1/16″ from each side of the middle piece so you have the black showing.

-Second Card with two Favorites: Beautiful You on page 114 of the Annual Catalog and Special Celebrations:
+Second Card with two Favorites: Beautiful You and Special Celebrations:

 I have used a stamp from this set on so many different cards.
 Today I used it on a graduation card that I am casing from Sharon Armstrong.